Madhouse

 Live

 A live version of the band was made up when Madhouse was slated as a support act on the Sign O’ The Times Tour.
 The line up of the band comprised Eric Leeds (baritone saxophone), Dr. Fink (keyboards), Levi Seacer, Jr. (bass), and Dale Alexander (drums).
 Alexander had previously auditioned to be in Prince first band in 1978.
+Jazz keyboardist Bill Carrothers, who was part of The Family’s live line up for their only concert in 1985, participated in rehearsals for the tour, but ultimately dropped out shortly before the first date.
+He was replaced at short notice by Matt Fink.
 The band, all dressed in monk’s habits, played a 20 minute set that comprised The Family’s Mutiny, Two, Three and Six, but occasionally One, Nine and Sixteen were also played.
 Each song was announced with a scantily clad model holding up a sign with the number of the song to be played.
 While on tour they also played some one-off shows in clubs.

 Live